Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Introduction

-Guarantying privacy for constrained programs is relevant for optimization problems whose constraints contain private information, such as resource allocation problems.
-Unlike learning problems, they are not restricted to strictly monotone objective functions, e.g., as in linear programming, so that the standing assumptions of perturbation strategies from \cite{chaudhuri2011differentially} are not necessarily met.
-The privacy in linear programming has been thus addressed using algorithmic solutions, such as ones in \cite{hsu2014privately} based on privacy-preserving variants of the dense multiplicative weights algorithm.
-The algorithm, however, returns an approximate solution to linear programs which may not be feasible w.r.t. original constraints.
-This problem has been later addressed by \cite{munoz2021private} with a truncated dataset perturbation which ensures that the perturbed solution remains in the feasible region.
+Guaranteeing privacy for constrained programs is relevant for optimization problems whose constraints contain private information, such as resource allocation problems.
+Unlike learning problems, they are not restricted to strictly monotone objective functions and the standing assumptions of \citet{chaudhuri2011differentially} are not necessarily met.
+The privacy in linear allocation problems has been thus addressed using algorithmic solutions, such as ones in \citep{hsu2014privately} based on privacy-preserving variants of the dense multiplicative weights algorithm.
+The algorithm, however, only returns an approximate solution.
+In many applications of interest, such as constrained resource allocation, the approximate solution may not satisfy the constraints, prompting the decision-maker to possibly compromise on privacy in favor of feasibility.
+This problem has been partially addressed by \citet{munoz2021private} with a truncated dataset perturbation which ensures that the perturbed solution remains in the feasible region.
 Truncated perturbations, however, do not apply to optimization problems that include equality constraints.